przytula/slides/index.md

 hitheme     : tomorrow      #
 widgets     : [bootstrap, quiz]            # {mathjax, quiz, bootstrap}
 mode        : selfcontained # {standalone, draft}

+---

+## Statement

+The charts/tables included in this presentation are not based on real figures.

+It is just to demonstrate the features of slidify

 --- bg:ibm-db2.png

 ## Enable connectivity  for your instance